santiaghini/seed-counter/README.md

 ```
 - `--dir`: directory with input images with the specified format (required).
 - `--output`: output directory to store results (required)
-- `--store`: flag, if present, stores the processed images with contours for counting.
+- `--nostore`: flag, if present, does not store the processed images with contours for counting.
+- `--plot`: flag, if present, plots intermediate steps for each image.

 You can get details of all arguments by running:
 ```bash